Ordinaire (wine bar): Brumaire Natural Wine Festival

-Along with Josh Eubank (Percy Selections), Quinn Kimsey-White (Psychic Wines), and Matt Coelho (Woods Beer), Taylor helps organize the Brumaire Natural Wine Festival, an annual Oakland-based natural wine festival that began in 2016.
+Taylor helps organize the Brumaire Natural Wine Festival, an annual Oakland-based natural wine festival that began in 2016.
 Brumaire was inspired by wine-tasting salons and festivals in Europe and has featured wines from California, France, Italy, and Spain.
 Events at Brumaire have been hosted at Ordinaire itself, with other events hosted at nearby bars and restaurants.
-By its third year in 2018, Brumaire hosted 51 wineries and 500 attendants, with 400 people on a wait list.
+By its third year in 2018, Brumaire hosted 51 wineries and 500 attendants.